therealnickg/Musical-Ear/README.md

 the different sounds including: triads, scales, melodies, licks.

 To download:
-* Grab the files from the Musical Ear folder
+* Grab the files from the Ear Training folder
 * Download the required libraries onto your device
 * Run the program in your the console
 * OR make your own launchers to make everything really easy